-A Habitual Traffic Offender is person a who has accumulated the following convictions within a 5 year period:
+A Habitual Traffic Offender is person a who has accumulated the following convictions within any “rolling” 5 year period.

-“Major Traffic Violations” 3 or more convictions within a 5 year period of:
+“Major Traffic Violations” any 3 or more convictions within a 5 year period of:

 - Operating a motor vehicle while under the influence of intoxicating liquor or narcotic drugs;

 - Operating a motor vehicle recklessly or negligently so as to endanger;

 - Leaving the Scene of a Personal Injury or Property Damage Accident;

 - Operating a Motor Vehicle After License Suspension;

 - Operating a Motor Vehicle without a License; or